Table of Contents

 Online by clicking on the Employer ID Numbers (EINs) link at

-www.irs.gov/businesses/small.
+www.irs.gov/businesses/small as long as the principal business location is in the United States or U.S. territories.
 The EIN is issued immediately once the application information is validated.

 By mailing or faxing Form SS-4, Application for Employer Identification Number.